Irula people

-Irula, also known as Iruliga, are a Dravidian ethnic group inhabiting the Indian states of Tamil Nadu, Kerala and Karnataka.
+Irula, also known as Iruliga, are a Dravidian ethnic group inhabiting the Indian states of Tamil Nadu, and parts of Kerala and Karnataka.
 A scheduled tribe, their population in this region is estimated at around 200,000 people.
-People of Irula ethnicity are called Irular, and speak Irula, which belongs to the Dravidian family.
+People of Irula ethnicity are called Irular, and speak Irula, which belongs to the Dravidian languages family.

-Etymology

-Irular means "dark people" in Tamil and Malayalam, from the root word irul, meaning "darkness."
-Thurston speculated that it either referred to the darkness of the jungles which they inhabited or their dark skin complexion.

-Distribution
+Distribution and religion

 The tribe numbers around 200,000 spread across three states: 189,621 in Tamil Nadu, 23,721 in Kerala and 10,259 in Karnataka.
 Those in Karnataka are named Iruligas.
 The Irulas are mainly concentrated in northern Tamil Nadu: in a wedge extending from Krishnagiri and Dharmapuri districts in the west to Ariyalur and Cuddalore districts in the south and Tiruvallur district in the north.
 Small populations live in Coimbatore and Nilgiris districts and were classified by Thurston as a different population.
-In Kerala, the Irulas are in Palakkad district, while in Karnataka they are concentrated in Ramanagara and Bangalore districts.
+In Kerala, the Irulas are in Palakkad district, while in Karnataka they are concentrated in Ramanagara, Chamarajanagara and Bangalore districts.

-Genetics

-A study by Yelmen et al (2019) found that the Irula were the closest likely proxy for the indigenous 'AASI', or Ancient Ancestral South Indian, one of the presumed founder and autochthonous original Indian populations.
-They showed a closer fit when modelled than alternatives that have been suggested such as the Onge or East Asians.

-The DNA analysis (2018) of a skeleton from the Indus Valley Civilisation found in Rakhigarhi showed greater affinity with the Irula people than any other modern ethnic group in India.
+The Irula people practice some sort of Animism where they primarily believe in a Goddess named Inga who lives with her 6 sisters worshipped in the form of stones under trees.
+The Irula people traditionally believe that these 7 sisters created the first Irula man and woman.
+This traditional concept of 7 Goddesses was Sanskritised as Sapta Matrika.
+The Irula people also believe in Ancestral Spirits, and they traditionally believe that Kannipe (spirits of virgin girls) can possess anyone.
+These kannipe spirits are worshipped as guardian deities of villages by Irula tribals.
+The Irula also believe in the presence of evil spirits known as Pe who can possess and haunt people.
+In order to keep these spirits away, a rooster is sacrificed and offered to them.
+Many Irula people worship Hindu Gods and also take part in Hindu festivals.
+Some Irulas have also been converted to Christianity.